ncp38/cs142-s25/projects/proj2/index.md

 ## Challenges

+If you do any of these challenges, make sure to submit both the Java file for the base project and a new version for any challenges (ex., GumdropGathererChallenge.java)!

 - Add additional functionality to the game like you might find in games like Candy Crush Saga, Angry Birds, Toon Blast, etc.
-- For example, make up different kinds of "items" that can appear in squares on the board.
+-- For example, make up different kinds of "items" that can appear in squares on the board.
 Like a bomb that explodes neighboring squares, or a present that earns you bonus points.
+--Create a scaling difficulty level that increases with time or points earned.
+--Add in other animations or features.

 ## Hints and tips